abinayadinesh1/robot-datastore/README.md

 ## frame-bucket-api

 This is the main API that lets the web client talk to the storage backend.
-It is the skeleton enabling video-playback, perusing through clips, downloading them, and getting live stats of video streams.
+It is the skeleton enabling video-playback, perusing through clips, downloading them, and getting live stats of video streams and active cameras.
 The form follows function.

 ```
 api/src/